Badgerati/Pode/docs/Tutorials/Restarting/Types/FileMonitoring.md

 }
 ```

+!!! note
+    It's recommended to exclude directories like `logs`, to prevent the server constantly restarting.

 ## Show Files

 You can enable the showing of what file changes triggered the server to restart.
 To do this, you can set the `ShowFiles` property in your `server.psd1` file: